KJLuton/cocktails_at_home/README.md

 The project was created within Gitpod and then deployed to Heroku App via the Gitpod terminal.
 I committed and logged all changes to the project, into Githun using the git command control system.
 At the end of each session, I used the git push command in the GitPod terminal to push all changes to the GitHub repository.

-To deploy the project I had to:
+To deploy the project I had to type the following into the gitpod terminal:
+* git add -A
+* git commit -m "Insert commit message here"
+* git push origin main

+This would save and push the changes to the git hub repository.
+Then, I log into Heroku and go to the following:

+* Heroku.app - deploy
+* Scroll down to "manual deploy"
-*
+* Deploy brand - Main

-To run locally:
-*
+* Click: Deploy Branch

+This would deploy the branch to the Heroku App and final link.

 [Back to table of contents](#table-of-contents)